-Delicious recipes, helpful cooking and nutrition tips.
-Find food preparation videos and "ask the dietitian!"
+Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

 While having any of the risk factors can mean trouble for your health, you need to have three or more to meet the definition of metabolic syndrome.

-__ Extra weight in your middle.
-A waistline of 35 inches or more is a risk factor for women; 40 inches or more is a risk factor for men.
+Extra weight in your middle.
+A waistline of 35 inches for women and 40 inches or more for men is a risk factor.

-__ Low HDL.
-HDL is the “good” cholesterol.
-HDL is less than 40 mg/dL is a risk factor for men; less than 50 mg/dL is a risk factor for women.
+Low HDL.
+HDL (“good”) cholesterol less than 40 mg/dL for men and less than 50 mg/dL in women is a risk factor.

-Originally published 8/25/2016; Revised 2021
+Originally published 8/25/2016; Revised 2021, 2023

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.